deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 ```

 The second file configures our already deployed haproxy.
-It sets the exposed port of our setup to 443.
+It sets the exposed port of our setup to 443 to use ssl.

 ```yaml
 - service_name: jenkins